 As was mentioned above, this doesn’t have to result in cutting out smoked and grilled foods altogether but taking a more responsible approach to grilling can only be good in the long run, both for your health and as a means of increasing your repertoire of dishes you might not have considered grilling before.

 Go for the smoke, but watch out for the fat and get the proteins off of that sparkling clean grill grate as quickly as possible.

 Unless of course, you are slow smoking a mouthwatering brisket.
 Then all bets are off!

 Let me leave you with a wonderful quote from Meathead Goldwyn, owner of one of my favorite grilling sites Amazing Ribs.

 “Grilling is not bad for your health.
 But it appears that bad grilling may be bad for your health.”

 That pretty much says it all.

-For more on the science of cancer risks caused by grilling, check out Amazing Ribs highly informative article Here.
+For more on the science of cancer risks caused by grilling, check out Amazing Ribs highly informative article: Does Grilling Cause Cancer?
 You won’t regret it.

 At The Grilling Life, I am committed to researching and writing thoughtful, informative and editorially independent articles and reviews of the best products for your outdoor cooking needs.
 If you like what I do, you can support me through my chosen links, which earn me a commission.
 This allows me to continue sharing with you my love for all things barbecue.
 Your support is truly appreciated.